-Easy Baja Fish Tacos topped with creamy cilantro lime slaw — unbelievably quick and simple to make!
+Easy Baja Fish Tacos topped with creamy cilantro lime slaw — unbelievably quick and simple to make.
 Amazing for Cinco de Mayo and all summer long!

 Quite frankly, I’ve never been a big taco person in the past.
 More of a fajita gal.
 My troubles?
 That hard shell.

 How am I supposed to stuff my face will all the goodies when there’s a prison of giant tortilla chips around them?
 No no no. And then I found out about soft taco shells and everything changed.

 Now you might think this is a complicated recipe.
 Breaded fish and a sauce and a slaw?
 All for a few Baja Fish Tacos?
 I’ll let you in on a little secret:

 And while the slaw is softening in the dressing, you’ll have the fish in the frying pan in no time.
 Heat the taco shells, arrange everything on the dinner table and let the family admire your hard work.

-Baja Fish Tacos with Creamy Cilantro Lime Slaw Recipe
+Baja Fish Tacos with Creamy Cilantro Lime Slaw

-For the Sauce and Slaw
+For the sauce and slaw

-- Juice of 1 lime
+- 1 lime juice only

-- Salt and pepper to taste (usually I need to add a little bit of extra salt to the slaw)
+- salt and pepper to taste (usually I need to add a little bit of extra salt to the slaw)

 For the Fish

-- 1/2 cup breadcrumbs 45g
+- 1 cup breadcrumbs

 - 1 tablespoon cornstarch

-- 1/2 teaspoon salt
+- ½ teaspoon salt

-- 1/2 teaspoon dried oregano
+- ½ teaspoon dried oregano

-- 1/4 teaspoon ground paprika
+- ¼ teaspoon ground paprika

-- 1/4 teaspoon ground cumin
+- ¼ teaspoon ground cumin

 - 1 large egg beaten

-- 14 oz cod loin cut into chunks, (400g)
+- 14 oz cod loin cut into chunks

-- Oil to cook the fish
+- 2 tablespoons oil to cook the fish

-- 8-10 soft taco shells warmed to serve
+- 8-10 soft taco shells warmed

-- Lime wedges and extra cilantro
+- lime wedges and extra cilantro optional

-Make the Slaw and Sauce:
+Make the slaw and sauce:

-Make the Fish:
+Make the fish:

 - Combine the breadcrumbs, cornstarch and seasonings in a shallow dish.
 To a separate bowl, add the beaten egg.